wojons/mcp-openvision/MCP_CONFIG.md

 }
 ```

+## SDK Version

+MCP OpenVision uses the official [Model Context Protocol SDK](https://github.com/modelcontextprotocol/python-sdk) version 1.6.0 or higher.
+This ensures full compatibility with the latest MCP features and improvements.

 ## Troubleshooting

 1. **Server Not Found**: Ensure the package is installed globally if using `uvx`
 2. **Permission Issues**: Check that your OpenRouter API key is correct
 3. **Path Issues**: For filesystem access, make sure paths are absolute and correct for your OS
+4. **SDK Compatibility**: If you encounter issues, verify you have the latest version of the MCP SDK

 If you encounter issues with a specific configuration, try running the command manually in a terminal to see any error messages.